October 30, 2019 8:37:09 am

 He came, we saw, he conquered.
-That seems to be the prevailing sentiment about Shah Rukh Khan’s appearance on American TV host David Letterman’s talk show, My Next Guest Needs No Introduction on Netflix.
+That seems to be the prevailing sentiment about Shah Rukh Khan’s appearance on American TV host David Letterman’s Netflix talk show, My Next Guest Needs No Introduction.
 Since the episode aired on October 25 — the first time an Indian appeared on the show — there has been no stopping the renewed SRK adulation wave.

 Indeed, there is much to like, Shah Rukh dimples and sparkles through an engaging conversation, studded with self-deprecating jokes and personal stories.
 Letterman is, as SRK himself said, very gentlemanly, and the two seem to share an easy camaraderie.
 However, through all the bonhomie and brilliance, there are sore points that stick out.
 Here are all the things I didn’t like in King Khan’s Letterman outing.